wp-plugins/oik/trunk/readme.txt

 * oik-sidebar gives you the ability to use Widget Wrangler with Artisteer v3 themes
 * oik-tides - shortcode for tide times in the UK

-For bobbing wide and other WordPress plugin developers
+For WordPress plugin developers:

 * oik-bob-bing-wide to provide easy to use shortcode macros for bob/fob bing/bong wide/hide wow, WoW and WOW, oik and loik, bw_plug, bw_module
-* oik-bwtrace provides a rudimentary trace function, which logs trace information to a file, rather than including it within the web page output.
+* oik-bwtrace provides an advanced trace function, which logs trace information to a file, rather than including it within the web page output.
 * oik-fields to display custom fields within the content

-For use in BuddyPress sites
+For use in BuddyPress sites:
 * oik-bp-signup-email to intercept BuddyPress registration emails

+For use in bbPress sites:
+* oik-bbpress to strip tags from bbPress forum title tooltips

 ALL of the plugins are developed using a set of functions that can make PHP and HTML coding a bit easier.
 These are known as the bobbing wide application programming interface (bw API).